 - Exit Command Prompt

-Type exit in Command Prompt and press Enter.
+exitin Command Prompt and press Enter.

 Once you exit Command Prompt, reboot your PC and try to download the Windows update.
+Take into account, the DISM command could be very helpful to solve error 0xc000012f or error 0x800704c7.